rshekhar0/mscvmware1/README.md

     - Implement a vSphere Distributed Resource Scheduler (DRS) cluster.
     - Install, configure, and utilize vSphere Update Manager for managing updates.

-**Instructions:**

-- Each practical exercise is organized into separate directories within this repository.
-- Detailed instructions and guidelines for each task are provided within the respective directories.
-- Ensure you have access to the necessary VMWare tools and resources as specified in the instructions.
-- Follow the instructions carefully, and feel free to explore and experiment beyond the provided tasks to deepen your understanding.

-**Note:**
-- This repository is intended for educational purposes to supplement the theoretical knowledge gained in the course.
-- For any queries or assistance regarding the practical exercises, please refer to your course instructor or utilize relevant online resources and documentation provided by VMWare.

-Happy virtualizing!

 **Author:** [Your Name]